scheatkode/scheatkode/README.md

 <h2 align="center">:vulcan_salute: Hey there !</h2>

-I'm scheatkode, a self-taught, software engineering enthusiast  interested  in all things computer related ranging from low-level programming to  programming language theory and  design  patterns  and  everything  in  between,  such  as software security, DevOps, networking, and much more.
+I'm scheatkode, a self-taught software engineering  enthusiast  interested  in all things computer-related ranging from low-level programming to  programming language theory and design patterns as well as everything in between, such  as software security, DevOps, networking, and much more.

 Sounds like too much ?
 It's because I've been a programmer, a tinkerer, and an